 Add the required firewall ports:

-Next you will need to assign this new security group to your Filezilla VM.
+Next you will need to assign this new security group to your FTP Server VM.

 From instances in the AWS console, select your VM and click Actions / Networking / Change Security Groups and assign the security group to your VM.

 To allow clients to connect, users can use any FTP client.
 You can use FileZillas FTP Client

 Any other questions about the setup of the VM in Amazon AWS, leave your comments below

 If you would like us to implement this FTP server solution into your environment and fully configure it and get it up and running, get in contact with us and we will get you up and running asap

 This FTP server solution is built using a modified version of Filezilla server opensource software.
 This solution is provided under GPLv2 licence.
 The respective trademarks mentioned in the offering are owned by the respective companies.
 No warrantee of any kind, express or implied, is included with this software

 – Use at your risk, responsibility for damages (if any) to anyone resulting from the use of this software rest entirely with the user